MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  3 │
     =#

+This conversion lets us access Julia's rich statistical and data processing functions from our queries.

+### Cardinality

 When Julia values and functions are lifted, the type signature is inspected to discover how it should interact with query's flow.
 A flow is *singular* if it could have at most one element; else, it